Aletsch Glacier Hike

 I advise you however to pay attention to the dinner time (around 18:30) if you plan to watch the sunset at the glacier.
 Especially on the longer Summer days, it’s way past that hour and you may end up without dinner.
 I would at least as a precaution give them a call if you plan to arrive later.

-from Bettmeralp to the Moosfluh cable car station
+From Bettmeralp to the Moosfluh Cable Car Station

 Upon arriving at Bettmeralp, you have to follow the yellow hiking signs to the Bettmersee lake and thengo left around the lake and start hiking up to the small Blausee lake, where you get a nice view of the Matterhorn.